-Panasonic LX15 versus Sony RX100 V
+Panasonic LX15 vs Sony RX100 V

 The Panasonic Lumix DMC-LX15 (called Panasonic LX10 in some regions) and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in September 2016 and October 2016.
 Both the LX15 and the RX100 V are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is notably smaller (7 percent) than the Panasonic LX15.
 Moreover, the RX100 V is slightly lighter (4 percent) than the LX15.
 In this context, it is worth noting that neither the LX15 nor the RX100 V are weather-sealed.

 Concerning battery life, the LX15 gets 260 shots out of its DMW-BLH7 battery, while the RX100 V can take 220 images on a single charge of its NP-BX1 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |2.||Sony RX100 V||102 mm||58 mm||41 mm||299 g||220||n||Oct 2016||999||ebay.com|

 |3.||Canon G7 X Mark II||106 mm||61 mm||42 mm||319 g||265||n||Feb 2016||699||ebay.com|